Emergency medical technician: Levels

-EMR
+Emergency Medical Responder (EMR)

 EMR is the most basic level of training, and is considered the bare minimum certification for rescuers that respond to medical emergencies.
 EMRs are typically on-call volunteers in rural communities, or are primarily employed as firefighters or search and rescue personnel.
 EMRs typically arrive quickly and assess and stabilize the patient before the transporting ambulance arrives, and then assist the crew with patient care and packaging.

 EMRs provide advanced first aid-level care, CPR, semi-automatic defibrillation, basic airway management (suction/oropharyngeal airway), oxygen therapy, and administration of basic, life-saving medications such as epinephrine and naloxone.

-EMT
+Emergency Medical Technician (EMT)

 EMT is the next level of EMS certification and is considered the most common entry level of training.
 The procedures and skills allowed at this level include bleeding control, management of burns, splinting of suspected fractures and spinal injuries, childbirth, cardiopulmonary resuscitation, semi-automatic defibrillation, oral suctioning, insertion of oropharyngeal and nasopharyngeal airways, pulse oximetry, blood glucose monitoring, auscultation of lung sounds, and administration of a limited set of medications (including oxygen, epinephrine, dextrose, naloxone, albuterol, ipratropium bromide, glucagon, nitroglycerin, nitrous oxide, and acetylsalicylic acid).
 Some areas may add to the scope of practice, including intravenous access, insertion of supraglottic airway devices, and CPAP.
 Training requirements and treatment protocols vary from area to area.